buildbot/buildbot/master/docs/developer/cls-forcesched.rst

 .. py:class:: BaseParameter(name, label, regex, **kwargs)

-   This is the base implementation for most parameters, it will check validity, ensure the arg is present if the :py:attr:`~IParameter.required` attribute is set, and implement the default value.
+   This is the base implementation for most parameters, it will check validity, ensure the arg is present if the :py:attr:`~BaseParameter.required` attribute is set, and implement the default value.
-   It will finally call :py:meth:`~IParameter.updateFromKwargs` to process the string(s) from the HTTP POST.
+   It will finally call :py:meth:`~BaseParameter.updateFromKwargs` to process the string(s) from the HTTP POST.

    The :py:class:`BaseParameter` constructor converts all keyword arguments into instance attributes, so it is generally not necessary for subclasses to implement a constructor.